Getting Started With Viscosity (Mac)

 The Viscosity Menu

 The Viscosity menu is the main way of interacting with Viscosity and your connections.
-The Viscosity menu can be found at the top right hand corner of your screen (near the clock).
+The Viscosity menu can be found at the top-right corner of your screen (near the clock).
 Clicking on the icon once will bring up the menu.

 Please note that by default Viscosity does not appear in the dock.